When can a child jump with two legs? Age stages and practice tips

 - From 5 years old More complex movements such as skipping rope (turning and jumping) are possible!

-Most toddlers love to learn new things with mom or dad.
-You probably know the radiant face when something works!
+Most toddlers love being with mom or dad learn new gross motor skills.
+You probably know the beaming face when something works!

 From 2,5 to 3 years old, body movements become smoother and more balanced.